skalenetwork/skale-consensus/docs/consensus-spec.md

 SKALE consensus is a provably secure algorithm that is used by SKALE chains to order `transactions` into `blocks`.

+Consensus blocks finalized immediately, so block time is equal to the finalization time.

 ## 2. Consensus Architecture

 ## 2.1 Consensus Phases